-Always ensure that you open the windows every day so that you can let in fresh air into your space each day.
-This way, even when Formaldehyde is released into the air, most of it is carried away with the wind.
+Always ensure that you open the windows every day so that you can let in fresh air into your space every day.
+This way, even when formaldehyde is released into the air, most of it is carried away with the wind.

 Consider installing exhaust fan systems and air filtration systems to help get rid of such toxins in the air that you breathe.